Quantcast

 SHARE

-Military news roundup covering the ongoing government shutdown impacting service member pay, Defense Secretary Hegseth's decision to keep military moves in-house rather than privatize, and new Pentagon press restrictions that led dozens of reporters to return their badges.
-Plus highlights from the latest Navy and Coast Guard memes.
+Military news roundup covering Day 17 of the government shutdown threatening military pay, Defense Secretary Hegseth's decision to keep military moves in-house, new Pentagon press restrictions causing dozens of reporters to return their badges, and support for military families through food pantries during the crisis.

 Military News